 Our named executive officers are eligible to participate in our employee benefit plans and programs, including medical and dental benefits, flexible spending accounts and short-and long-term disability and life insurance, to the same extent as our other full-time employees, subject to the terms and eligibility requirements of those plans.
 Our named executive officers are also eligible to participate in a tax-qualified 401(k) defined contribution plan to the same extent as all of our other full-time employees.
-Currently, we do not match contributions made by participants in the 401(k) plan or make other contributions to participant accounts.
+We did make company contributions for those participants in the 401(k) plan during the year ended December 31, 2016.